itsjoshuagraves/digitalgarden/content/_index.md

 As it grows, you'll see more of the work you've come to expect from me.

 ## Where's your work?
-If you'd like to see that right now, head over to [Webflow](https://personal-site-95b339.webflow.io).
+If you'd like to see that right now, head over to [my portfolio](https://personal-site-95b339.webflow.io).

 ## Why do this?